IgniteUI/indigo-design-docfx/en/components/step-line-chart.md

 ## Y-Axis

 The Y-axis of the Step Line Chart comprises of a Title, Labels, and the Axis itself.
 The Title and the Labels are configurable and to hide a label simply hide it from the layers panel in Figma or set its override to ~No Symbol in Sketch.
 In Adobe XD you can achieve this by deleting the layer.
-You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, hide the nested Y axis component from the layers panel in Figma, change the Y-axis override to ~No Symbol in Sketch or delete its layer in Adobe XD.
+By default, the Y-axis is hidden in Figma and Adobe XD and set to `Transparent` in Sketch.
+To make it visible in Figma and Adobe XD, go to the layers panel, right click on the Y-axis layer and select "Show/Hide".
+The same can be achieved in Sketch by choosing a different layer style for the Y-axis.
+If you want to hide all elements at once, hide the nested Y-axis component from the layers panel in Figma, change the Y-axis override to ~No Symbol in Sketch or delete its layer in Adobe XD.

 <img class="responsive-img" src="../images/step_line_chart_yaxis.png" srcset="../images/step_line_chart_yaxis@2x.png 2x" />